davemo88/ggez-multiplayer/README.md

 This implements a basic client / server multiplayer setup using `ggez` on the client and websocket communcation with a `warp` server.

 * `server` app manages the gamestate, sends updates to clients, and handles inbound player input
-* `client` app runs ggez event loop, handles inbound server updates, and sends input to the server
+* `client` app runs the ggez event loop, handles inbound server updates, and sends input to the server
 * `ggezmulti` is a shared library

 ## where to start